(Last updated on January 20th, 2021)

 6. Customer Satisfaction

 Winner: Bitdefender.
 According to independent sources, Bitdefender scores higher than Comodo in terms of customer satisfaction.

-Bitdefender is the overall winner as it offers more security-enhancing features and utilities in its security products than Comodo.
-Also, independent tests show that Bitdefender is better than Comodo in terms of both malware detection and system performance.
+Bitdefender is an industry leader in cybersecurity and offers a more diverse feature set than Comodo.
+Also, independent lab tests prove that Bitdefender is better than Comodo in terms of both malware detection and the impact on system performance.

 - Robust feature-set

 - Minimal system impact